 Elizabeth Wray, MS, LMFT

-Elizabeth has a Rogerian, humanistic background, and is very attentive on providing client care that is warm and engaging.
-She encourages collaboration with the client in the treatment planning process and goals.
+Elizabeth has a Rogerian, humanistic background, and is very attentive on providing patient care that is warm and engaging.
+She encourages collaboration with the patient in the treatment planning process and goals.
 She is compassionate, warm, understanding and empathetic.
-She loves to decorate cakes, crochet, travel and read.